Action Fund Manager

 - Draft approval requests for USAID.

-- Generate and review all aspects of grant agreements with grantees, including schedule and facilitate meetings to define roles, responsibilities, and timelines for grantees.
+- Generate and review all aspects of grant agreements with grantees, including scheduling and facilitating meetings to define roles, responsibilities, and timelines for grantees.

 - Provide guidance on policies and procedures for Tayar staff as well as grantees to ensure adherence to grant management policies.